camoweed/Scourgebringer-Skins/README.md

 !!Always back up your saves!!
 I've never encountered a problem but its better to be safe.

-To access the modded textures, simply pick a release you like the sound of and download the source code .zip The .zip will include the altered .xnb files
+To access the modded textures, simply pick a release you like the sound of and download the source code the altered .xnb files.

 =======================================================================================